MithunSrinivas28/Level-2-CL-CY-Report/README.md

 - **Infrastructure Automation:** Learned how Terraform eliminates manual intervention, ensuring reliable infrastructure provisioning.
 - **Efficient Resource Management:** Practiced using `terraform destroy` to remove resources, optimizing cloud costs.

-## **Other Terraform Concepts**
-While working on this task, I also explored some advanced Terraform topics:

-### **1. Terraform Modules**
-Terraform **modules** allow reusability and better code organization.
-Instead of writing the same configuration repeatedly, I can use modules to encapsulate logic and call them as needed.

-### **2. Terraform Remote State**
-By default, Terraform stores its state file locally, but in production, it’s recommended to use **remote state storage** such as AWS S3 with **state locking** via DynamoDB to prevent conflicts in a team environment.

-### **3. Terraform Workspaces**
-Workspaces allow managing multiple environments (e.g., dev, staging, production) within the same configuration, making it easier to switch between them.

-### **4. Terraform Provisioners**
-Provisioners like `remote-exec` and `local-exec` help execute scripts on newly provisioned instances, enabling automated configurations post-deployment.

 # Task 5: Wireshark

 ### What is Wireshark?
 Wireshark is a free and open-source packet analyzer used for capturing and inspecting network traffic in real-time.
 It helps diagnose network issues, analyze protocols, and detect security threats.
 Network administrators, cybersecurity professionals, and developers use it for troubleshooting, optimizing performance, and ensuring secure communications in various environments.

-### Why is Wireshark Used?
-Wireshark is used for network troubleshooting, security analysis, and performance optimization.
-It helps identify latency, packet loss, and retransmissions.
-Administrators use it to analyze protocols, detect cyber threats, and debug communication issues.
-Its graphical interface and filtering options make diagnosing problems easier, ensuring efficient network monitoring and performance tuning.

 ### What Did I Do in This Task?
 I captured network traffic using Wireshark, applied filters to identify packet loss and retransmissions, and analyzed latency using round-trip time graphs.
 I examined TCP streams, used statistical tools to interpret data, and diagnosed network issues.
 Additionally, I saved results for further analysis to improve network performance and security monitoring.